charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 A _bundle overlay_ is a fragment of valid YAML which is dynamically merged on top of a bundle before deployment, rather like a patch file.
 The fragment can contain any additional or alternative YAML which is intelligible to **Juju**.
-For example, to replicate the steps to deploy and connect the `aws-integrator` charm, the following fragment could be used:
+For example, to replicate the steps to deploy and connect only the `aws-integrator` charm, the following fragment could be used:

 ```yaml